Human Entitlement Derived From Human Purpose

 The merit of agent rights is found solely in their vital role in allowing humans to fulfill the fundamental rights.
 In the situation that someone is refused by others of any of these agent rights, they could still love and glorify God.
 However, being stripped of these rights, it would be impossible to continue to live and fulfill the fundamental rights.
 Remember, human rights are those things that humans are entitled to in relation to one another.
 There is a communal quality to human rights that must be understood in order to grasp how they are necessary to fulfilling the fundamental obligations.
 We are concerned with life in community – our relationship with other people.
 With this in mind, a few more things can be said of human rights.

 I submit that entitlements are things that other people are responsible to allow but not provide for other people.
 The very nature of a “right” manifests this clarification.
 Saying that one person is entitled to have another thing is not to say that other people are obligated to provide it for said person.
 The flip side of the coin is that, under the agent right of obeying Scripture, we are all obligated to love others as ourselves.
-The love that God manifests every day to all people should lead all people to love all people likewise: with grace, patience and sacrificial service.
+The love that God manifests every day to all people should lead all people to love all people likewise: with grace, patience, and sacrificial service.
 Under the agent right of obeying God’s Word, then, we find this principle: I have an obligation to put others above myself when only one of us may enjoy the agent rights.
-There is yet another problem to consider, and I shall present it in the form of an example.

-There is an ethical answer to this situation, but it shall not be deduced here.
-The point to understand is that seemingly simple ethical decisions can become very complicated and difficult to make.
-The priority of obligations as mandated by human rights is something perhaps no one will ever master to perfection.
 I propose that the principles deduced thus far in this essay are sufficient to understand the basic tenants of human rights as derived from the human end.
 The Scriptural case for human rights has clearly been presented and established.
-Perhaps in a later work deeper ethical problems can be considered and reasoned through.

 Preliminary Arguments For The Rights Of Unborn People